chutified/commodity-prices/README.md

 ## Usage
 ### GetCommodity:
-GetCommodity responds immediatly to the request and uses the latest data.
+GetCommodity responds immediately to the request and uses the latest data.

 __CommodityRequest__ only needs the name of the sought commodity, options are <a href="https://github.com/chutified/commodity-prices#supported-commodities">commodities</a>.
 ```json